robyftp/Tree/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## What do you call corn that joins the army?
+Kernel.